strategineer/personal-website/content/blog/2025-08-03/index.md

 It happens though.
 What's less forgivable is that the Horned God sliced BB in half with his greatsword killing him instantly and the Horned God didn't say anything before, during or after this pivotal moment.
 Heavy sigh.

-At least I noticed this now, I'm calling attention to it and providing a potiental solution for this problem that I can use to maybe do better next time!
+At least I noticed this problem now, I'm calling attention to it and I've provided myself with a potential solution so that I can maybe do better next time!

 Now, let's talk about what I really liked about Sleepaway and the session.